 When moving from one server to another, what needs to happen to your SSL to maintain your secure status?
 We’ll cover the basics for transferring traditional and Let’s Encrypt SSLs to Ubuntu 16.04 and CentOS 7.

 Can SSLs be transferred between servers?

-Reading Time: 3 minutesBefore we get into the nitty-gritty of Apache tuning, we need to understand what happens when servers go unresponsive due to a poorly optimized configuration.
+Reading Time: 3 minutesBefore we get into the nitty-gritty of Apache tuning, we need to understand what happens when a VPS server or Dedicated server goes unresponsive due to a poorly optimized configuration.
 An over-tuned server is one that is configured to allow Continue reading “Apache Performance Tuning: Swap Memory”

 Reading Time: 2 minutesNginx is an open source Linux web server that accelerates content while utilizing low resources.
 Known for its performance and stability Nginx has many other uses such as load balancing, reverse proxy, mail proxy, and HTTP cache.
 With all these qualities it makes a definite competitor for Apache.
 To install Nginx follow our straightforward tutorial.
 Continue reading “Install Nginx on Ubuntu 16.04”